dagargo/overwitch/README.md

 At the moment, it provides support for all Overbridge 2 devices, which are Analog Four MKII, Analog Rytm MKII, Digitakt, Digitone, Digitone Keys, Analog Heat and Analog Heat MKII.

+Overbridge 1 devices, which are Analog Four MKI, Analog Keys and Analog Rytm MKI, are not supported yet.

 Overwitch consists of 4 different binaries: `overwitch`, which is a GUI application, `overwitch-cli` which offers the same functionality for the command line; and `overwitch-play` and `overwitch-record` which do not integrate with JACK at all but stream the audio from and to a WAVE file.

 ## Installation

-As with other autotools project, you need to run the following commands.
-If you just want to compile the command line applications, pass `CLI_ONLY=yes` to `/configure`.
+As with other autotools project, you need to run the commands below.
+There are a few options available.

+* If you just want to compile the command line applications, pass `CLI_ONLY=yes` to `/configure`.
+* If you do not want to use the JSON devices files, pass `JSON_DEVS_FILE=no` to `/configure`.
+This is useful to eliminate GLIB dependencies when building the library.
+In this case, the devices configuration used are the ones in the source code.
+See [`Adding devices`](#Adding devices) section for more information.

 ```
 autoreconf --install
 ./configure
 make
 sudo make install
+sudo ldconfig
 ```

 Some udev rules might need to be installed manually with `sudo make install` from the `udev` directory as they are not part of the `install` target.
 This is not needed when packaging or when distributions already provide them.